MishraSwastik/sandbox-public/README.md

 Another remote commit was made that i want to fetch to my local repository and pull if there are no conflicts.
 And now I've edited this file on the `main`-branch.**I add some text to the same line but now on `main`, will this give me a conflict?**
 **I've added some text to this line now from the branch `conflicting-instructions'**

+I have no idea what the heck I am doing rn but I was told to make changes to this read me file, so here I am.
+This definitely counts as change...
+I think so.